NHIA currently has 15 Residential Programs, 5 Day Habilitation Programs, and an extensive Clinical Services Team.

 NHIA opened its first residential group home for adults with autism in 1985.
-Today, the organization operates its residential program through 14 group homes in a variety of communities throughout New Jersey; including Aberdeen, Freehold, Marlboro, Neptune, New Egypt, Toms River, Wall, Brick Township, and Ramsey.
+Today, the organization operates its residential program through 15 residential homes in a variety of locations throughout New Jersey; including Aberdeen, Forked River, Freehold, Little Egg Harbor, Marlboro, Neptune, New Egypt, Toms River, Wall, Brick Township, and Ramsey.

 Our residential program strives for a healthy balance between a therapeutic and home environment, focusing on the residents’ quality of life and personal development while coexisting peacefully with the homes and businesses in the neighborhood.

 NHIA currently operates 5 Day Program locations in New Jersey, located in Monmouth, Ocean, and Bergen County.
 Adult day program services are offered for individuals that are 21 and over and no longer attending school.
 For program attendees, each experience is tailored uniquely based on their Individual Service Plan (ISP).

 Engaging opportunities are set up to increase skills to increase awareness and independence in some of the following areas: socialization, communication, employment readiness skills, health & lifestyle, daily living skills, and self-determination.
 These person-centered goals are broken into smaller achievable objectives that are attainable using resources in the facilities and throughout our community.
 Staff is highly trained in each area required to support the unique needs of each program attendee.